 It is believed that educated persons will accept responsibility to act in accordance with the following principles:

-- Being a full participant in the educational process and respecting the right of all to contribute to the "Marketplace of ideas":
+- Practicing personal and academic integrity.
+Being a full participant in the educational process and respecting the right of all to contribute to the "Marketplace of Ideas."

 Choosing to accept these principles suggests that each participant of the community refrains from and discourages behavior that threatens the freedom and respect each member deserves.